WindyBoss/hmtl-lessons/additional_description/README.md

 }

--error - in this is an object with such keys:
+- error - in this is an object with such keys:
     - name: type of error
     - message: error description
     - stack: shows the stack, during which the error was found